 Lightweight - only 170 grams when loaded with 2*AA NiMH rechargeable batteries (32 grams each) and equipped by SKU 8201 remote trigger.

-Quick - recharge time is only 3...5 seconds depending on batteries' voltage.
-Is not adjustable in neither way, so the best ...
+Quick - recharge time is only 3...5 seconds depending on batteries' voltage....
 Read more

 Cheap, small, lightweight flash.
 High sync voltage!
 (70 volts), this will fry many cameras if connected directly, search around online or check your cameras manual for the max voltage flash you can connect, or use some kind of remote trigger.
 My camera can handle a couple hundred volts, fortunately.